-- The Quarterly non-financial General Government (GG) account and the other figures presented in this press release are desumed from the Quarterly non-financial sector accounts.
-Data on Households and Non-financial corporations are commented in seasonally adjusted form, data on the GG are unadjusted.
-Data in this press release incorporates benchmark revisions in national accounts and complete them with the release of revised quarterly time series of institutional non-financial sector accounts. - In the second quarter of 2019 the GG deficit (net borrowing) to GDP ratio was -1.1%, with an improvement with respect to the same quarter of 2018 (-1.3%). - The current and the primary balance of the GG were both positive and their ratio to GDP stood respectively at 2.3% and 3.2% (respectively 2.0% and 2.7% in the second quarter of 2018). - The tax burden ratio stood at 40.5% of GDP, 0.3 percentage points higher than the same quarter of the previous year. - Gross disposable income of Consumer households increased by 0.9% with respect to the previous period both in nominal and in real terms. - The saving rate of Consumer households was 8.9%, 0.8 percentage points higher than in the previous quarter. - The profit share of Non-financial corporations was 40.7%, 0.2 percentage points lower than in the previous quarter. - The investment rate of Non-financial corporations was 21.6%, 0.1 percentage points higher than in the previous quarter.
+- The quarterly non-financial General Government (GG) account and the other figures presented in this press release are desumed from the Quarterly non-financial sector accounts.
+Data on households and non-financial corporations are commented in seasonally adjusted form, data on the GG are unadjusted. - In the fourth quarter of 2019 the GG surplus (net lending) to Gdp ratio was 2.4%, (1.1% in the same quarter of 2018). - The primary and current balance of the GG were both positive and their ratio to GDP stood respectively at 5.8% and 6.0% (4.7% and 4.4% respectively in the fourth quarter of 2018). - The tax burden ratio stood at 51.2 of GDP, 1.1 percentage points higher than the same quarter of the previous year. - The gross disposable income of consumer households decreased by 0.2% with respect to the previous quarter in nominal terms and by 0.4% in real terms. - The saving rate of consumer households was 8.2%, 0.1 percentage points lower than in the previous quarter. - The profit share of non-financial corporations was 41.8%, 0.2 percentage points higher than in the previous quarter. - The investment rate of non-financial corporations was 21.5%, 0.1 percentage points lower than in the previous quarter.